 Mathematical and physical modeling of biological systems.
 Mass transport in cellular environments.
 Electrical/mechanical properties of biomolecules.

-MATH 340 (Introduction to Ordinary Differential Equations) or MATH 345 (Differential Equations); PH 122 (General Physics II (GT-SC1)) or PH 142 (Physics for Scientists and Engineers II (GT-SC1)) Credit not allowed for both ECE 526 and BIOM 526.
+MATH 340 (Introduction to Ordinary Differential Equations) or Differential Equations; General Physics II (GT-SC1) or Physics for Scientists and Engineers II (GT-SC1); Credit not allowed for both ECE 526 and BIOM 526.

 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email firstname.lastname@example.org to learn more.

 Diego Krapf was born in Rosario, Argentina.
 During his Ph.D. research he worked on infrared optics on nanostructured materials.
-Then, Dr. Krapf joined the research group of Prof. Cees Dekker in the Netherlands where he focused on single-molecule biophysics using solid-state nanopores.
-Since August 2007, he has served as a faculty member in the Electrical and Computer Engineering Department at Colorado State University.
-Dr. Krapf is also an associate professor in the School of Biomedical Engineering.
-His current research interests include cellular biophysics at the single-molecule level, with particular emphasis on membrane and cytoskeleton dynamics.
+Then, Prof. Krapf joined the research group of Prof. Cees Dekker in the Netherlands where he focused on single-molecule biophysics using solid-state nanopores.
+Since August 2007, he serves as a faculty member in the Electrical and Computer Engineering Department at Colorado State University.
+Prof. Krapf is also a core faculty member in the School of Biomedical Engineering and in the School of Advanced Materials Discovery.
+His current research interests include stochastic processes and cellular biophysics at the single-molecule level, with particular emphasis on membrane and cytoskeleton dynamics.